darktable-org/dtdocs/content/module-reference/processing-modules/contrast-texture.md

 {{< /details >}}

 _contrast & texture_ is the scene-referred counterpart to the display-referred [_local contrast_](local-contrast.md) module.
-It can be used for both adding punch to e.g. clouds or foliage and for smoothing busy areas (e.g. softening skin or calming down a cluttered background).
+It can be used for both adding punch to for example clouds or foliage and for smoothing busy areas (like softening skin or calming down a cluttered background).

 The module uses the same _exposure-independent guided filter (eigf)_ used by the [_tone equalizer_](tone-equalizer.md#masking-tab) module for its guided mask.
 The scale of detail being affected can be tuned with the module's controls.
-Because the underlying filter is exposure-independent, the strength of the effect stays consistent across shadows and highlights alike.
+The underlying filter is exposure-independent, so the strength of the effect stays consistent across shadows and highlights alike.

 A noise bias control lets you tame the amplification of shadow noise, which would otherwise be boosted along with genuine detail since both look like local contrast to the algorithm.

-Multiple instances of _contrast & texture_ can be used together, e.g. targeting a different detail scale (via the _detail level_ slider) and masked to different parts of the image, to build up a more elaborate effect than a single instance allows.
+To build up a more elaborate effect multiple instances of _contrast & texture_ can be used together, each targeting different detail scalees (via the _detail level_ slider) and possibly masked to different parts of the image.

 ----